project-sunbird/project-sunbird.github.io/pages/developer-docs/channel_reg_with_ekstep.md

 1. As a routine, the scheduler always checks the sync status from system-settings table by checking the value of “Flag”
 2. If sync status is set to “false,” it will invoke the process to find the missing channels
-3. Register those channels with Ekstep by following the steps in section [Registering a channel] ()
+3. Register the hannels with Ekstep by following the steps in section [Registering a channel] ()<!-- this link will be generated once the page goes on production-->
 4. Update the “Flag” key in system-settings table

 The process for registering the channel uses the Channel API.
 Here is the sample payload for: